NG-NEST/ng-nest/lib/ng-nest/ui/card/docs/readme.en_US.md

 ---
-label: 'Card 卡片'
+label: 'Card'
 category: 'Data'
 ---

-# Card 卡片
+# Card

-将信息聚合在卡片容器中展示。
+The information is aggregated and displayed in a card container.

 ## Used alone